-Three gardens have been established at the Curation Center with grants received from the National Educational Foundation and the Department of Defense (DoD) Legacy Program.
-One is a native plant garden exhibiting plants used by Native Americans; another is a nectar garden to attract pollinators such as butterflies, bees, and hummingbirds to the area; and the last is a desert tortoise garden constructed using native plants.
+Three gardens had previously been established at the Curation Center using grants from the National Environmental Education Foundation, DoD Legacy Program, and Officers' Spouses Club.
+One is a Cultural Heritage Garden exhibiting uses of plants by Native Americans; another is a nectar garden to attract pollinators; and last is a desert tortoise garden demonstrating native habitat.
 The desert tortoise garden supports the Combat Center's ambassador tortoises during their spring and fall active periods so that military personnel, families, civilian employees, and visitors can meet and see tortoises in an interactive environment.
 The gardens were built by volunteers and are maintained by Curation Center staff.
-Benches have been installed adjacent to the gardens and have become very popular for informal meetings, visitors to the nearby wildlife viewing area, and installation residents otherwise taking a break.
+Benches have been installed adjacent to the gardens and have become very popular for informal meetings and visitors to the nearby wildlife viewing area.

-In September 2015, the Curation Center staff and volunteers constructed a fourth raised bed garden adjacent to the Archeology and Paleontology Curation Center to create habitat for Monarch butterflies, honeybees, and other pollinators to feed and reproduce pollinators to feed and reproduce.
-The project was inspired by the Memorandum of
+In September 2015, the Curation Center staff and volunteers constructed a fourth raised bed garden adjacent to the Curation Center to create habitat for Monarch butterflies and honeybees.
+The project was inspired by the Memorandum of Understanding between the Department of Defense (DoD) and the Pollinator Partnership, and was completed with a National Public Lands Day grant and volunteers from several Boy Scouts of America troops.
+Three monarch butterfly caterpillars were observed in September 2016, proving the success of the garden.